milahu/collapseos/recipes/sms/README.md

 ## Gathering parts

-* [zasm][zasm]
 * A Sega Master System or a MegaDrive (Genesis).
-(I have only tested on a MegaDrive so far)
 * A Megadrive D-pad controller.
 * A way to get an arbitrary ROM to run on the SMS.
-Either through a writable ROM card or an [Everdrive][everdrive].
+Either through a writable ROM cartridge or an [Everdrive][everdrive].

+## Hacking up a ROM cart

+SMS Power has instructions to transform a ROM cartrige into a battery-backed SRAM one, which allows you to write to it through another device you'll have to build.
+This is all well and good, but if you happen to have an AT28 EEPROM, things are much simpler!

+Because AT28 EEPROM are SRAM compatible, they are an almost-drop-in replacement to the ROM you'll pop off your cartridge.
+AT28 are a bit expensive, but they're so handy!
+For SMS-related stuff, I recommend the 32K version instead of the 8K one because fitting Collapse OS with fonts in 8K is really tight.

+1. De-solder the ROM
+2. Take a 28 pins IC socket
+3. Cut off its WE pin (the one just under VCC), leaving a tiny bit of metal.
+4. Hard-wire it to VCC so that WE is never enabled.
+5. Solder your socket where the ROM was.
+6. Insert Collapse OS-filled EEPROM in socket.

+As simple as this!
+(Note that this has only been tested on a SMS so far.
+I haven't explored whether this can run on a megadrive).

 ## Build the ROM

-Running `make` will produce a `os.sms` ROM that can be put as is on a SD card to the everdrive or flashed as is on a writable ROM cart.
+Running `make os.sms` will produce a `os.sms` ROM that can be put as is on a SD card to the everdrive or flashed as is on a writable ROM cart.
 Then, just run the thing!

+To run Collapse OS in a SMS emulator, run `make emul`.

 ## Usage